orfeotoolbox/OTB/Documentation/Cookbook/rst/index.rst

 All of OTB's algorithms are accessible from QGIS, Python, the command line or C++.
 A ready to use Docker container is also available.
-From resource limited laptops to high performance MPI clusters, OTB is available on Windows, Linux and Mac.
+From resource limited laptops to high performance MPI clusters, OTB is available on Windows, Linux.
 It is community driven, extensible and heavily documented.
 Orfeo ToolBox is not a black box!

 This is the CookBook documentation for users.
 If you are new to OTB,